 CAUTION!
 The mental health provider cannot disclose mental health information by relying on a parent or guardian signed authorization when they know that the foster youth has been removed from the custody of his or her parent.
-The parent signed authorization to release mental health records of the minor foster youth patient is no longer considered valid unless the juvenile court has issued an order which validates the parent's authorization and the child cannot consent to mental health services.
+The parent signed authorization to release mental health records of the minor foster youth patient is no longer considered valid unless the juvenile court finds it would not be detrimental to the minor foster youth and has issued an order which validates the parent's authorization.
+This protects the minor's wellbeing.
+A minor with the right and/or capacity to consent to treatment cannot remove this protection by signing an authorization to disclose information to their parents.
+In addition, even if the court has issued an order validating a parent's authorization, if a minor has the right to consent to treatment, a health provider must still obtain a valid authorization from the minor.
 [Cal.
+Civ.
+Code § 56.106; Cal.
+Health & Safety Code § 123116; Cal.
 Welf. & Inst.
-Code § 5328.03(a).]
+Code §

+5328.03(a).]